2,040: University Workplace Violence and Bullying Prohibition

-Bullying: Unwanted offensive and malicious behavior which undermines an individual or group through persistently negative attacks.
+Bullying: Unwanted offensive and malicious behavior which undermines an individual or group through repeated or persistently negative attacks.
 The behavior is calculated to undermine, patronize, humiliate, intimidate, or demean the recipient.

 Stalking: Stalking is defined to be when a person who, without lawful authority, willfully or maliciously engages in the course of conduct that would cause a reasonable person to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member, and that actually causes the victim to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member.
 Stalking includes but is not limited to, engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (1) fear for the person's safety or the safety of others; or (2) suffer substantial emotional distress.

 For the purpose of this definition:

 Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens or communicates to or about, a person, or interferes with a person's property.

 Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

 Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.